Skip to main content

 About the speaker:

-Widely regarded as one of the foremost chronicles of Northeast Florida history, Wayne Wood has been called the “undisputed godfather of preservation in Jacksonville.”
+Widely regarded as one of the foremost chroniclers of Northeast Florida history, Wayne Wood has been called the “undisputed godfather of preservation in Jacksonville.”
 An author, historian, and artist, he founded Riverside Avondale Preservation and Riverside Arts Market.
 He has published 15 books on Northeast Florida, including Jacksonville’s Architectural Heritage.

 Free First Saturdays are supported in part by CAMPUS USA Credit Union, Marion Cultural Alliance and National Endowment for the Arts.